 Mother’s Day is a great opportunity for Dads to get creative and make some homemade gifts that have that extra special touch of appreciation.
-We gathered some of the best posts from our fellow Dad Bloggers to give you some DIY gift ideas.
+We understand that not everyone prefers going down the DIY route, so there are loads of gift ideas you could buy instead using online coupons from places like PromoCodeWatch.
+If however, you’d like to give the DIY gift a go, we’ve gathered some of the best posts from our fellow Dad Bloggers to give you some DIY gift ideas.

 Dad Blogger: Designer Daddy